Mark Mathias Player Props: Pirates vs. Cardinals

 - Mathias hit .247 with three doubles, six home runs and nine walks.

-- Mathias picked up an RBI in 12 of 30 games last year, with multiple RBIs in five of them.
-He drove in three or more runs in two games.
+- In 12 of 30 games last season (40.0%), Mathias picked up an RBI, and five of those games (16.7%) included two or more RBIs.
+He had three or more RBIs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.